 Preliminary Hearings: Members can check the status of preliminary hearing cases by checking the Kootenai County Prosecutor's Office web page or their office voice mail system after 1100 hours.
-If a preliminary hearing is cancelled on the same day, the County Prosecutor will call the member at the contact number they have on file.
+If a preliminary hearing is canceled on the same day, the County Prosecutor may call the member at the contact number they have on file.

-Other Court Hearings: If a court hearing is cancelled prior to the date of the hearing, the County Prosecutor will e-mail the Records Division for the daily voice mail recording for call-offs.
-If the court hearing is cancelled on the same date as the hearing, the County Prosecutor will call the member at the contact number they have on file.
+Other Court Hearings: If the court hearing is canceled on the same date as the hearing, the County Prosecutor may call the member at the contact number they have on file.